 Lyme disease incidence has significantly increased in southern Ontario over the last several years.
 Dogs can be carrying Lyme disease and not be showing clinical signs, therefore testing is very important.
 Anaplasmosis is much less common, but can cause fever, muscle pain, and serious changes in the blood.
 Fortunately, it is a treatable disease if caught early.

 The tick population in southern Ontario is rapidly increasing.
 The best approach to tick borne disease is to treat for ticks before they can transmit the disease.
-Ticks start to look for a blood meal at 4 degrees Celsius, and therefore during our increasingly mild winters, each month can have had a period of time where ticks could be active.
+Ticks start to look for a blood meal when it is above the freezing mark (0 degrees Celcius), and therefore during our increasingly mild winters, each month can have had a period of time where ticks could be active.
 The white-tailed deer is an important part of the Black Legged tick’s life cycle, and therefore areas where there is an established deer population would have more concerns for Lyme disease.
 However, other intermediate hosts for the Black Legged or Deer Tick can include mice, rabbits, raccoons, and coyotes.
 These animals can come into our suburban areas and can therefore bring ticks carrying Lyme and other diseases into our backyards.
 Even birds flying overhead can drop ticks into our back yards, meaning that even dogs that do not go out for a lot of walks in wilder areas are still potentially at risk.

 Many of the parasite increases that we are seeing in Ontario can be attributed to global warming.
 There is truly a benefit to the cold Canadian winters we used to have, since many parasites cannot survive severe cold.
 It has been noted that by 2050 with our current rate of global warming, our climate here in Southern Ontario is predicted to resemble that of Tennessee.
 Apparently southern Ontario also has a “mosaic” countryside (lots of fields with woods interspersed in between), which is exactly the environment that ticks enjoy.
 When combining this with decreased pesticide use in Ontario, warmer winters, and a thriving white tail deer population, it is understandable how the tick population and risk of Lyme disease is increasing dramatically.